 ASID has established the Advocate by Design (AxD) Fund, a political education fund (PEF) that helps educate the public and policymakers on the impact of interior design work and the policy issues important to the interior design profession.
 It is not a PAC and no money will be directed to any individual candidate for office.
 The AxD Fund enhances the work of ASID GPA and enables ASID to be consistently represented in national, state, and local policy debates and discussions.
 With your support, we can elevate the interior design profession on the government and public policy stages to new heights.

-The national chair of the Advocate by Design Fundraising Committee is Janet Roche, Allied ASID, MDS, CAPS
+The national chair of the Advocate by Design Council is Tracey Fillmore, NCIDQ ASID, CAPS, Green AP, Fl RID #6556.

 Address the Unexpected